ahmed-saber/udacity-neighborhood-map-project/README.md

 1. Run command prompt into the directory.
 2. Run `npm install`.
-3. Run `bower install`.
-4. Run `gulp`.
+3. Run `gulp`.
-5. Or you can access from this [URL](https://ahmed-saber.github.io/udacity-neighborhood-map-project/)
+4. Or you can access from this [URL](https://ahmed-saber.github.io/udacity-neighborhood-map-project/)

 ## Project details